 TEN NEW STATIONS IN CENTRAL AND SOUTHEAST LONDON

-New stations at Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street, Whitechapel, Canary Wharf, Custom House, Woolwich and Abbey Wood are being built.
+The Crossrail project is delivering new stations at Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street, Whitechapel, Canary Wharf, Custom House, Woolwich and Abbey Wood.

 Each of the ten new stations will have its own, distinct character, conceived by different architects, which reflect the environment and heritage of the local area.
 However, at platform level, common design components such as seating, signage and full-height platform screen doors will create a consistent and familiar feel to the rest of the TfL network.

 26 MILES OF NEW RAIL TUNNEL UNDER LONDON